ublue-os/ucore/README.md

 ## Announcements

+### 2025.06.12 - uCore Build Streamlining

+In general, the Universal Blue project has been working to streamline various aspects of our builds.
+In several areas this means we've cut back on images which do not have significant use, or otherwise found ways to build fewer images.

+For uCore, this means we are dropping builds of `fedora-coreos` images and reducing number of `ucore*` images by including ZFS in all `ucore*` images both nvidia and non-nvidia.

+Existing tag structure for ZFS specific images will contine to work.
+The difference is that users running any non-ZFS image, ZFS will be available on your system after it next updates.

+The team is committed to building and maintaing uCore.
+For questions about about recent project direction, please see our discourse post, [uCore: Streamlining (not retiring)](https://universal-blue.discourse.group/t/ucore-lets-streamline-not-retiring/9098).

 ### 2025.05.14 - uCore update to Fedora 42

 As of today, Fedora CoreOS upstream has updated to kernel 6.14.3 and uCore has unpinned and is building on F42.